Tech companies underreport CO2 emissions

-Category: Climate Hits: 0Companies in the digital technology industry are significantly underreporting the greenhouse gas emissions arising along the value chain of their products.
+Category: Climate Hits: 7Companies in the digital technology industry are significantly underreporting the greenhouse gas emissions arising along the value chain of their products.
 Across a sample of 56 major tech companies surveyed, more than half of these emissions were excluded from self-reporting in 2019.
 At approximately 390 megatons carbon dioxide equivalents, the omitted emissions are in the same ballpark as the carbon footprint of Australia.
 The research team has developed a method for spotting sources of error and calculating the omitted disclosures.

 Read more https://www.sciencedaily.com/releases/2021/11/211118203514.htm